togrupe/dlive-midi-tools/README.md

 If you want to change the preconfigured Midi port, you can change it in the Graphical User Interface according to your dlive settings.

-## Default ip and port
+## Default IP-Address
 The default dlive mixrack ip-address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
 If you want to change it, you can edit the field `ip` in the file: dliveConstants.py or during runtime within the Graphical User Interface.

-Please make sure that your ethernet or Wi-Fi interface has an ip address in the same subnet. e.g. Ip: 192.168.1.10 / Subnet: 255.255.255.0
+Please make sure that your Ethernet or Wi-Fi interface has an ip address in the same subnet. e.g. IP: 192.168.1.10 / Subnet: 255.255.255.0

 ## Usage
 Prerequisites:
+* Windows 10
+* MacOS >= BigSur (Intel based)
-* Python >= 3.11
+* Python 3.11
 * dlive Firmware: >= 1.97
 * Avantis Firmware: >= 1.25
-* Reaper >= 6.75
+* Reaper >= 6.75 (Optional)
-* Windows 10
-* MacOS >= BigSur
+* Tracks Live 1.3 (Optional)
+* Microsoft Excel or Libreoffice Calc Spreadsheet

 1. Recommendation: Please back up your current show file, just to be on the safe side if something goes wrong.